zbh888/zbh888.github.io/project.md

 This paper surveys different heuristics using RL to solve travelling salesman problem.
 We discovered that pure deep learning based RL can only solve small-scale TSP.
 Also, we find combining traditional heuristic algorithms and RL is powerful.
 The idea is similar as using RL as decision assistant, which helps to get a better solution in a reasonable time for large-scale TSP.

+### [[2022] Global Ranking of Countries by Contributions to Security and Cryptography Research](https://github.com/zbh888/RankCountries)
+This work ranked 68 countries based on their contribution to Computer Security and Cryptography research.
+23k papers from three tiers were collected for analysis.
+We defined a mapping between institutions and their countries.
+This mapping helps us to allocate credits for different countries from each research article.
+The credit amount is based on the paper's venue tier.
+We used python gooey and geopandas package to create a cool color map user interface.
+The top 10 countries are: (1) United States of America (2) Germany (3) China (4) United Kingdom (5) Switzerland (6) France (7) Israel (8) Australia (9) Canada (10) Singapore

 ### [[2021] Threshold Signature Ecosystem](https://github.com/zbh888/FROSTsignature)
 Built and tested a threshold signature ecosystem [(Flexible Round-Optimized Schnorr Threshold Signatures)](https://eprint.iacr.org/2020/852.pdf) in Golang.
 Manually reviewed side-channel attacks.